Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/README.md

 # Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy

-Migrate a multi-tier webapp to the cloud using Lift and Shift Strategy, which is one of the classic approaches for migration. .
+Migrate a multi-tier webapp to the cloud using Lift and Shift Strategy, which is one of the classic migration approaches.